Corporate Governance Statement

 - identifying suitable candidates from a wide range of backgrounds to be considered for positions on the Board.

-The Remuneration Committee has two members, each of whom is an independent, non-executive director.
-The current members of the committee are William Lewis as the Chairman and Michael Higgins.
+The Remuneration Committee has two members, each of whom is an independent, Non-executive Director.
+The current members of the committee are William Lewis as the Chairman and Richard Webb.